-History of Microdermabrasion
+History Of Microdermabrasion

-Microdermabrasion is a mild skin resurfacing procedure which began many centuries ago in Ancient Egypt.
+Microdermabrasion is a mild skin resurfacing procedure which began many centuries ago in ancient Egypt.
 Egyptian women, wanting to remove minor skin flaws, used fine sand and abrasive masks with alabaster particles to peel their outermost skin layers.
-Since then, women have used hundreds of substances and methods to exfoliate, cleanse, naturally freshen and lighten their skin.
+Since then women have used hundreds of substances and methods to exfoliate, cleanse, naturally freshen and lighten their skin.

-In more recent times dermabrasion, chemical peels (glycolic acid peel and alpha hydroxyl acids), laser resurfacing and active balms have proven to be extremely effective, however they also showed potential for serious complications.
-As a result, dermatology experts became increasingly concerned with finding a safe, non-invasive facial skin rejuvenation and resurfacing treatments that actually work.
+In more recent times dermabrasion, chemical peels (glycolic acid peel and alpha hydroxyl acids), laser resurfacing and active balms have proven to be extremely effective, however, they also showed potential for serious complications.
+As a result, dermatology experts became increasingly concerned with finding a safe, noninvasive facial skin rejuvenation and resurfacing treatments that actually work.

 In 1985, an Italian specialist performed the first microdermabrasion treatment, as we understand it today.
 People all over the world now treat skin problems with microdermabrasion because of its quick after-treatment recovery and low health risk.